jacksimmons/ecm2423-maze-solver/README.txt

 In Main.cpp, to just run A*, call the procedure runAStar() {void runAStar()} after including "AStar.h" This A* operates by storing new Node objects which link back to the previous nodes.
-This less efficient approach was neccessary as A* compares paths, while DFS just attempts to find one by depth.
+This less efficient approach was neccessary as A* compares paths by cost, while DFS just looks by depth.

+Performance:

+To improve performance, you can disable outputMaze in "Constants.h".
+However, this change will only have a major impact on the Very Large maze.
+(4.749s -> 51.577s)